Yan Gomes Player Props: Cubs vs. Padres

 Yan Gomes At The Plate

-- Gomes is batting .263 with a double, six home runs and four walks.
+- Gomes is hitting .271 with a double, seven home runs and four walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.